Berghia: Predators

-Defense Mechanism
+Defense mechanism

-Along the backs of these worms are cerata which are extensions of the digestive system.
+Along the backs of these slugs are cerata which are extensions of the digestive system.
 These cerata contain cnidosacs at the tip which contain nematocysts that are stored from eating the Aiptasia anemone.
 When the Berghia ingest the anemone, the immature nematocysts are encased within a phagosome and are allowed to mature in the cnidosacs.
 When startled or attacked, these organisms can eject stinging cells out of the cerata to hurt and scare off predators.
 The sting will not be as potent as the anemone, but it will still be painful.

 Reproduction

 Berghia are hermaphroditic but require another individual to mate and fertilize eggs.
 They can lay eggs every day as long as conditions are good and they have a large source of food.
 Juveniles can start laying eggs at 28 days old.
 These eggs are white and are laid in spiral masses and are referred to as an ‘egg ribbon’.
 Eggs are mainly laid under a rock or beneath coral.
-For young worms, there are normally around 60-80 embryos in each cluster but when they mature, they can lay around 1000 to 2000 embryos in each spiral with strong fertilization rates.
+For young slugs, there are normally around 60-80 embryos in each cluster but when they mature, they can lay around 1000 to 2000 embryos in each spiral with strong fertilization rates.
 Hatching times will vary on the species and water conditions, but is normally around 2 weeks.
 There is a courtship that takes place between two individuals during mating where the genital openings will align.
 These openings are located behind the rhinophores and their heads must be close together for the process to work.